SirTarragon/Team-Axiom_FSU-ACM-2020/Problem-6/README.md

+# NOTICE - I'll attempt to at least finish this problem even though the contest is over.

 6 Burns So Good
 Timothy “Sauceboss” von Fyre knows how to make one thing: hot sauce.
 His creations are regionally recognized as being the finest around, with one customer remarking of his newest sauce
 “It’s like tangoing with Hades in an ironworks”.
 Every day a hoard of intestinally compromised